-April 17, 1750, the 695 mile long Cumberland River was named by explorer, Dr. Thomas Walker.
+April 17, 1750, the 687.9 mile long Cumberland River was named by explorer, Dr. Thomas Walker.
 It is believed that he named the river in honor of William Augustus (1721-65), the Duke of Cumberland, third and youngest son of George II of Great Britain.
-The Cumberland is the only river in KY that runs south and then changes course to run north.
-It begins in Harlan County, flows through Nashville and empties into the Ohio River in Smithland, KY in Livingston County.
-Ref: GG/16
+The Cumberland is the only river in Kentucky that runs south and then changes course to run north.
+It begins in Harlan County, flows through Nashville and empties into the Ohio River in Smithland, in Livingston County.
+Ref: 16

-Mary Inglis was the first reported white women in KY.
+Mary Inglis was the first reported white women in Kentucky.
 She came to the area as captive of the Shawnee Indians.
 She and a Dutch woman escaped from Big Bone Lick and were later rescued along the Ohio River banks.
-State Highway Route 8 was named for her in 1924.
-Ref: 17 & NN
+State Highway Route 8, in Northern Kentucky, was named for her in 1924.
+Ref: 17

 January 5, 1773, Fincastle County, Virginia officially took effect when the Virginia Legislature created it in late 1772 out of Botetourt County, VA.
 Botetourt County’s boundaries included present day Illinois, Kentucky, Indiana and parts of Ohio, West Virginia and Virginia.
 The newly created Fincastle County existed until 1776 and existed of today’s Kentucky’s borders plus more land in Virginia.
 Ref: 1

 June 16, 1774, Fort Harrod, Kentucky’s first white settlement was established.
 James Harrod lead a group of 30-37 men down the Ohio River, then up the Kentucky River, to Landing Run Creek.
-They then traveled overland until they crossed the Salt River to a large spring in what is present day Harrodsburg in Mercer County, KY.
+They then traveled overland until they crossed the Salt River to a large spring in what is present day Harrodsburg in Mercer County.
 They erected cabins and surveyed one acre in lots and 10 acre out lots that became the footprint for their new town.
 Fort Harrod was also referred to as Harrod’s Town or Oldtown.
-Ref: 16 & SS.

 July 8, 1774, two men under James Harrod’s leadership at Fort Harrod were killed by a Shawnee attacked when a small group was surveying the Fontainbleau Spring area.
 The others escaped back to the Salt River camp, three miles away.

 March 11-15,1775, settlers returned to James Harrod’s settlement and it was continuously occupied from that point on.
 Many of the 50 men who came back were the same members of Harrod’s expedition the previous year, returning after the Shawnee signed the Treaty of Camp Charlotte with Lord Dunmore months earlier.
-The settlement would be known as Fort Harrod, which is now Harrodsburg, KY.
-Ref: 17
+The settlement would be known as Fort Harrod, which is now Harrodsburg.

 December 7, 1776, Kentucky County was created by the Virginia legislature.
 Virginia divided their Fincastle County, VA into Washington County, VA, Montgomery County, VA, and Kentucky County, VA.
 Clark’s and Jones’s meeting was a success.

-1777 was referred to by the early settlers of Kentucky as the “Three Bloody Sevens” or the “Year of War.”
+Referred to by the early settlers of Kentucky as the “Three Bloody Sevens” or the “Year of War.”
 All settlements in Kentucky except Boonesborough, Harrodsburg and Logan’s Fort had been abandoned for fear of Indians.
 Indian attacks were frequent and extremely violent.
 They regularly set fire to the Fort Harrod, stole all the horses and either ate, stole or burned all of the crops.
 They scalped the pioneers, dead or alive.
 Many pioneers and their children died and were buried beyond the south wall of the fort.
 The pioneer cemetery still exists today in its original location.
-Ref: SS

 September 2, 1777, Kentucky’s first court session was held in Fort Harrod.
 The elected officials were: John Bowman, Richard Callaway, John Floyd, John Todd and Benjamin Logan, who also served as the Sheriff.
 John May was official surveyor and Levi Todd was clerk.
 The court took a census at Fort Harrod: 81 Arms bearing men, including 4 unfit for service, 28 Women, 70 Children, including 12 under the age of 10, 19 Slaves, including 7 under the age of 10.
 Total population of Harrodstown was 198.
 During this session Fort Harrod officially changed their name to Harrodsburg.